 Potential clients with disabilities may apply to be matched with a COPE Service Dog.

-NOTE: COPE Service Dogs is currently not accepting new application requests for Mobility Assistance Dogs as the high volume of applicants has exceeded our capacity for timely placement.
+NOTE: COPE Service Dogs is currently not accepting new application requests for Service (Mobility) Dogs as the high volume of applicants has exceeded our capacity for timely placement.
 COPE Service Dogs is committed to serve the families that are currently on the waiting list or who have already received an application package.
-We will resume accepting new application requests for Mobility Assistance Dogs as soon as the needs of the current waiting list are met.
+We will resume accepting new application requests for Service (Mobility) Dogs as soon as the needs of the current waiting list are met.
 Please refer to the website for updates.
 Our Facility Dog and Career Change Dog programs are remaining open to new application requests.
-October 26, 2016
+June 9, 2019

-The application process begins by first completing the Assistance Dog – Pre-application Form.
+The application process begins by first completing the Service (Mobility) Dog – Pre-application Form.

 Please download and save to your computer.
 Complete the form and forward it to the email address or mail address provided on the form.

 If you have trouble viewing the form, you may need to update or download Adobe Reader.
 Please obtain free download from http://www.adobe.com/go/reader_download